- What is Business Aviation?

 April 3, 2013

-Efforts to find a safe and cost-effective alternative to leaded aviation gasoline were bolstered by a March 27 U.S. District Court ruling that the Environmental Protection Agency (EPA) should not be forced to rush the issuance of its report on the public health effects of lead emissions from general aviation aircraft.
+Efforts to find a safe and cost-effective alternative to leaded aviation gasoline were bolstered by a March 27 U.S. District Court ruling that the EPA should not be forced to rush the issuance of its report on the public health effects of lead emissions from general aviation aircraft.
 The ruling came in response to a March 2012 lawsuit filed by environmental group Friends of the Earth that sought to force the EPA to issue an accelerated endangerment finding on GA emissions.
-Read more about the lawsuit
+Read more about the lawsuit.

-In a recent letter to Federal Aviation Administration (FAA) Acting Administrator Michael Huerta, Rep. Henry Waxman (D-CA-30) noted that while the agency has determined a timetable to find an alternative to 100 low-lead aviation gasoline, little has been done to encourage use of existing unleaded fuels in the interim.
+In a recent letter to FAA Acting Administrator Michael Huerta, Rep. Henry Waxman (D-CA-30) noted that while the agency has determined a timetable to find an alternative to 100 low-lead aviation gasoline, little has been done to encourage use of existing unleaded fuels in the interim.
 "It is essential for the FAA to develop and implement, in the near term, measures to facilitate the use of currently available unleaded fuel in general aviation," Waxman wrote.
-Read more about the issue
+Read more about the issue.

 Costs associated with an ongoing legal battle over the sale of leaded aviation fuel have resulted in additional fees for some California pilots.
 The issue stems from litigation filed by the Center for Environmental Health claiming environmental damage from the distribution, sale and use of 100LL.
 The group filed a lawsuit in October 2011 against airport fixed-base operators throughout the state, as well as some major oil producers, identifying the companies as being in violation of California's Safe Drinking Water and Toxic Enforcement Act.
 The significant costs associated with the legal fight led some FBOs to independently recoup a portion of those costs, in the form of an added fee for avgas users.
 Read more about the legal fight with CEH.